Loading and Imaging Atom Arrays via Electromagnetically Induced Transparency

 \textit{Note added:} During the preparation of the manuscript we became aware of a related work, observing enhanced loading probabilities of $80(6)\%$ on the $D_2$ line of $^{87}$Rb in a single tweezer, albeit at zero magnetic field~\cite{Pampel2025quantifying}.

-\subsection{ACKNOWLEDGEMENTS}
+\section{ACKNOWLEDGEMENTS}

-We would like to thank Simon Evered, Dolev Bluvstein, Tout Wang and Zhenpu Zhang for insightful discussions, and Ashrit Verma for technical assistance.
+We would like to thank Simon Evered, Dolev Bluvstein, Simon Hollerith, Tout Wang, and Zhenpu Zhang for insightful discussions, Ashrit Verma for technical assistance, and Hongyi Meng and Marcello Laurel for careful proofreading of the manuscript.
 E.H.Q. acknowledges the support of the Natural Sciences and Engineering Research Council of Canada (NSERC).
 S.T. acknowledges support from the Rothschild fellowship of the Yad Hanadiv foundation, the VATAT-Quantum fellowship of the Israel Council for Higher Education, the Helen Diller Quantum Center postdoctoral fellowship and the Viterbi fellowship of the Technion – Israel Institute of Technology.
 This material is based upon work supported by the U.S. Department of Energy, Office of Science, National Quantum Information Science Research Centers, Quantum Systems Accelerator.
 Additional support is acknowledged from the NSF-funded Center for Ultracold Atoms (grant number PHY-2317134), the DARPA ONISQ program (grant number 134371-5113608), and the IARPA ELQ program (grant number W911NF2320219).